airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 </center>
 <br/>

 This is a bit twisted, since we need data from the sequential decision process such as states and action probabilities from both $\pi_b$ and $\pi_e$, while reframing as a single step problem.
 It offers the advantage of avoiding some support problems we had before, but not all: since we rely on logged switch-on time $u$, if behavior policy doesn’t explore much (e.g. it always starts late in the episode) we may have timesteps not covered by the estimator.

+One other consideration is that this formulation helps us not to rely on the initial state alone.
+Since we rely on the trajectory until switch time, this offers a coarse state representation that includes the initial state and the system dynamics until switch time, which is better.

 ## Post-deployment evaluation